-- h.
-No self-funding/self-insurance of LTC benefits is permitted under this agreement. - i.
-Upon request, the HBPOA shall provide any reasonable documentation to the City as similarly described in the LTD Program. - j.
-All federal and State laws regarding LTC benefit coverage shall be followed. - k.
-HBPOA agrees that it will indemnify and hold harmless the City as well as all direct or indirect successors, officers, directors, heirs, predecessors, assigns, agents, insurers, employees, attorneys, representatives, and each of them, past and present, from and against any claims, lawsuits, penalties, interest, taxes, or liability of any kind whatsoever, which may result from the HBPOA sponsored and administered LTC Program.
+- j.
+All Federal and State laws regarding LTD benefit coverage shall be followed. - k.
+HBPOA agrees that it will indemnify and hold harmless the City as well as all direct or indirect successors, officers, directors, heirs, predecessors, assigns, agents, insurers, employees, attorneys, representatives, and each of them, past and present, from and against any claims, lawsuits, penalties, interest, taxes, or liability of any kind whatsoever, which may result from the HBPOA sponsored and administered LTD insurance program.